AdianKhairOellegaard/FinalProjectAntarcticIceThickness/README.md

 (Ask ChatGPT (or someone in the group) if you get stuck)

+Alternatively you can just download and add files to the repositry through a browser with the link: https://github.com/AdianKhairOellegaard/FinalProjectAntarcticIceThickness.git
 ### Dependencies

 * Prerequisites for running the code should be written in requirements.txt